CS24B/Web_Project/README.md

 Accounts can be added to the database by pressing the *Add Account* button.
 The username must be unique.
 Accounts with level 2 authorisation cannot be added in this way.

+Accounts with level 2 authorisation can only be created or deleted by passing a command directly into the /postdata URL although it is not recommended.

 All changes are not automatically saved.
 Refreshing the page will revert all changes that are not saved.
 The *Save Changes* button must be pressed to save any changes made to the Account database.